 - County Court system consists of two judges who preside over the Superior Court's two departments and Juvenile Court. - District Attorney's Office consists of the district attorney, three deputy district attorneys and two investigators. - The Probation Department consists of Thirteen Probation Officers and three Probation Aids.
-The Probation Department's continuum of responses includes presentence investigations, informal and formal supervision of offenders, and supervision of the Electronic Monitoring Program. - San Benito County Sheriff's Office patrols and has investigation units that service the rural communities in San Benito County, such as San Juan Bautista and the smaller outlying areas.
+The Probation Department's continuum of responses includes presentence investigations, informal and formal supervision of offenders, and supervision of the Electronic Monitoring Program.

-- The Hollister Police Department patrols and has investigation units that service the City of Hollister, Ca. They also facilitate the Gang Resistance Education And Training (GREAT) program. - San Benito County Behavioral Health Department provides and excellent array of child service programs.
+- San Benito County Sheriff's Office patrols and ha investigation units that service the rural communities in San Benito County, such as San Juan Bautista and the smaller outlying areas. - The Hollister Police Department is the host agency of a CAL GRIP grant and they partner with many local agencies on such programs as the Olweus Bullying Prevention and Gang Resistance Education and Training (G.R.E.A.T.) in local schools.
+Since the economic downturn, several prevention programs such as the Juvenile Impact Program (JIP), Explorer's Program and the Graffiti Abatement Program have been placed on hold.
+The Hollister Police Department shows 198 service calls to the San Benito High School during the 2010 school year.
+Of these 198 service calls, 141 were for 415 (PC), peace disturbance that typically were gang related; 46 calls were for 242 (PC), assault and battery, and 11 calls for 594 (PC) vandalism. - San Benito County Behavioral Health Department provides and excellent array of child service programs.
 Children's Systems of Care provides for continued collaborative efforts in case staffing and management of at-risk children.
 They provide substance abuse treatment and referrals, case management, and residential placement.
 They also provide an out-patient educational treatment program for substance-abusing youth and co-facilitate the Juvenile Hall Dual Diagnostic Group.
-They also provide a site for a 52-week Batterers' Intervention Class. - The San Benito County Health and Human Services Department provides the Independent Living Skills Program, Cal Works Program, parenting classes, family and individual counseling services, The Pre-and Peri-Natal Services Program, A Peri-natal outreach and education program, sibling and group education, The Storks Nest program, The Family Wellness Program, and The Public Health Substance Abuse Child Protective Services (PAC) Team for case management of substance abusing pregnant or parenting mothers.
-Child Protective Services provides case management services for youth in residential treatment who are dependents of the Court. - The San Benito County Office of Education provided the School Attendance Review Board (SARB).
-SARB was the mechanism through which the San Benito Probation Department identified truants for the Probation Department Truancy Abatement Program (TAP) if the children were transferred to one of the three alternative schools.
+They also provide a site for a 52-week Batterers' Intervention Class. - The San Benito County Health and Human Services Department provides the Independent Living Skills Program, Cal Works Program, parenting classes, family and individual counseling services, The Pre-and Peri-Natal Services Program, A Peri-natal outreach and education program, sibling and group education, The Storks Nest program,

+The Family Wellness Program, and The Public Health Substance Abuse Child Protective Services (PAC) Team for case management of substance abusing pregnant or parenting mothers.
+Child Protective Services provides case management services for youth in residential treatment who are dependents of the Court.

+Board (SARB).
+SARB was the mechanism through which the San Benito Probation

+Department identified truants for the Probation Department Truancy Abatement Program

+(TAP) if the children were transferred to one of the three alternative schools.
 Young children were not appropriate for alternative school placement, and parents were not held accountable for their lack of compliance with education laws.
 The Probation Department had participated in the mediation process without funding or an ability to provide services to schools beyond those contracted with the Office of Education at the alternative schools.
 SARB was replaced by the District Attorney's Office Truancy Mediation Program in the 2002/03 school year.